Hume, Missouri: Hume peak coal mining period 1930-1950

-Hume grew immensely due to the coal mining industry and the population peaked at nearly two thousand or more during at the height of coal production.
+Hume grew immensely due to the coal mining industry and the population peaked at nearly two thousand or more at the height of coal production.
 The most prominent coal company in the area was the Hume Sinclair Coal Company.
 The first public water system was developed in the 1950s.
 Coal mining did not last past the 1950s and with the closing of coal mines, businesses vanished and people left.

-Hume after coal, hume bank scandal
+Hume after coal, Hume bank scandal

 The population of Hume reduced to under 200 by the early 1990s.
 The old Hume high school was demolished in May 1989 and a new high school wing added to the elementary was completed in 1991.

 In 2008 nearly one hundred FBI agents and agents of other US departments seized control of the Hume Bank following several reports of embezzlement.
 Over the course of three days the agents seized banking documents and closed operations of the Hume bank.
 Soon afterwards Security Bank of neighboring town Rich Hill, Missouri assumed the insured deposits and re-opened the bank as a branch of Security Bank.

 The bank scandal in 2008 was completely caused by fiscal mismanagement and embezzlement.
 In 2009, previous Hume Bank president, Jeffrey W. Thompson, 40, of Hume, Mo., pleaded guilty before U.S. Magistrate Judge Sarah W. Hays to the charges of making false statements to the FDIC as part of a bank fraud scheme that caused such significant losses that the bank was pushed into insolvency.
 FDIC losses totalled $5,168,580 and total losses were over 6.6 million US dollars.

-Hume installed a new water system in 2009.

 In 2011 Jeff Thompson was sentenced to six years, six months in Federal prison without the possibility of parole.